 That wasn’t sketchy at all, nope, nosiree.
 I definitely didn’t feel a bit nervous passing a couple of vaguely shady-looking people on the way up to that dead end.

 Anyway, I retraced my steps after that, walked a couple streets south past some well-lit houses with tiny little gardens and motion-activated lights that turned on as I walked by on the footpath.
 I took another bus back downtown, a bus run by the Golden Gate Transit company.
 This was the one and only time I took a bus from them, as I didn’t make any other trips up near the Golden Gate Bridge

 I then was picked up by Dan in his car, and we drove over to a busy ice cream stall called Mitchell’s Ice Cream.
 I was surprised to see a whole bunch of people waiting outside at this time of the night, basically right at 9pm.
 We had to circle the place to even find a temporary parking spot.
 We got in line and made our orders too — I went for exotic flavours and ordered Lucuma (a Peruvian fruit) and Macapuno (sweet coconut) in an ice cream cup.
 It cost $7.

 And it tasted great!
 Dan ordered some as well, and we went back to the car to finish the ice cream.
-Dan then drove me back to his house, and shared several really interesting stories about the house and the current and former occupants.
-They were shared in confidence though, so I cannot retell them, but there are at least a couple of Youtube videos online that were filmed inside the house, which he shared with a couple other people.
-I did take some pictures of the place, though.
+Dan then drove me back to his house, which he shared with a couple other people, and regaled me with several really interesting tales about the house and the current and former occupants.
+They were shared in confidence though, so I cannot retell them, though he noted that there are at least a couple of Youtube videos online that were filmed inside the house by the former owner.
+I did take some pictures of the place, too.